 The Department of Labor and Industries (L&I) sometimes requires injured workers to attend Independent Medical Examinations or IME.
-In many cases, L&I asks work injury claimants to attend an IME in order to help L&I make claim-related decisions.
+In many cases, L&I asks work injury claimants to attend an L&I IME exam to help L&I make claim-related decisions.
 From L&I’s perspective, an IME provides objective medical-legal examination for the purpose of establishing medical findings, opinions and conclusions about an injured worker’s physical condition.

 IME tests in L&I claim appeals